ouravantgarde/red-rainbow/competitors.md

 %-se\[-\] **Abilities**

 CH2O floats around, with no care for its orientation.
 It is capable of %%pa**Fading**++%, slipping behind thin air at any time, often only existing physically for seconds at a time.
 When **Fading** back in, CH20 can immediately enter *any* ability.
 While **Fading**, it is not visible or interactable at all.
-However it can %%at**Sharpen**++% a random area near Avnlyla, making latent slashes in the air that detonate after a second, slicing for 40 normal damage.
+However it can %%at**Sharpen**++% a random area near Avnlyla, making latent slashes in the air that detonate after a second, rapidly cutting through the air for 40 normal damage.

 CH2O are %%pa**Sadistic**++%, and gain +10% more damage for every debuff Avnlyla has, +10% if she is below half health, and +10% if she is below half mana.
 They will also heal 5% of their health every time she kills an enemy.